volab/IoT_EPS/_1_userDoc/source/softDev.rst

 set time in AP mode and perhaps for station mode summer and winter time.

-As for plugonof, we decide to build one configuration page for station mode and one configuration page for AP mode because in station mode we can use CDN( bootstrap and jquery) functionnality but not in AP mode because the embeded version of this `content delivery network (CDN)`_ are too big >3Mo.
+As for plugonof, we decide to build one configuration page for station mode and one configuration page for AP mode because in station mode we can use CDN( bootstrap and jquery) functionality but not in AP mode because the embeded version of this `content delivery network (CDN)`_ are too big >3Mo.